1. Low recovery rate: Where does the DNA go?

 Problem: The cells themselves have low transformation efficiency.

-Solution: Check whether the preparation and storage methods of competent cells are correct, and replace or re-prepare efficient competent cells if necessary.
+Solution: Check whether the preparation and storage methods of competent cells are correct.
+If necessary, replace or re-prepare efficient competent cells.

 Recommended efficient recovery tool: StarPure Magnetic Bead Gel Recovery Kit

-Want to complete gel recovery/PCR purification in a simpler, more efficient and high-throughput way?
-Try the StarPure Gel Recovery Kit (Magnetic Beads)!
+Want to perform gel extraction/PCR purification more simply, efficiently, and at a high throughput?
+Try the StarPure Gel Extraction Kit (Magnetic Beads)!

-Core technologies: It uses highly efficient nano-sized silicon hydroxy magnetic beads and a unique gel melting buffer to rapidly bind DNA.
+Core technologies: It uses high-efficiency nano-sized silanol magnetic beads and a unique gel melting buffer to rapidly bind DNA.

 Operational advantages: